sfinkenhdz/choose-your-own/choose/story_text_draft_2.md

 "Oh yes," she replies.
 "We spend part of the day here, but we are back at the caves now.
 Come with me."

 OUTCOME17:
 Name: Arrive at final group.
 Text: When we arrive at the caves, members of the group are happy to show us around.
 It quickly becomes evident that the so-called lazy group is anything but.

 As they show us around and explain what they've been up to, it becomes clear that this group is actually an excellent team.
-They have been working hard, but took the time to assess what they needed, resources available, and each person's strengths and weaknesses.
+They have been working hard, communicating consistently, and took the time to assess what they needed, resources available, and each person's strengths and weaknesses.
 Because they have been working so well together, they haven't appeared quite as stressed out as the other groups, and have even been having some fun.

-One key to success was realizing the benefit of the caves.
-Low entrances and narrow passageways make many parts of the caves inaccessible to the Daleks, and provide shelter.
-Proximity to the river provides a variety of potential food sources.

-By consistently exploring, experimenting and communicating they have been able to figure out how to best use the benefits of the cave and river, how to maximize their food sources without depleting them and have developed a system of standing guard, preparing food, exploring.
-And, they realize need to have some fun.
+By consistently exploring, experimenting and communicating they have been able to figure out how to best use the benefits of the cave and river to meet their needs.
+And, they realize that saving the world isn't easy, so they need to have some fun, too.

-Next step, reach out to other groups, so happy to join our collective efforts.
+They have been considering reaching out to other groups, so are happy to join our collective efforts.

-"I guess that's why you shouldn't make assumptions," you comment.

-"Yes.
-That's pretty important.
-I'm glad we didn't write them off.
-This group has really figured it out," I say.
-"Values, type of people I'd like to work with, etc. And, it's really paying off!"
+Now, that we have done our part, Dr. Who returns.
+With a lot of cooperation and a sonic screwdriver, the world is rid of the Daleks!

+How should we celebrate?

 CHOICE26:
 Name: Party
-Thanks to our hard work and good decisions, everyone cooperates, thrives and humanity is saved!
+Humanity is saved!

 Let's party!

 CHOICE27:
 Name: Parade
-Thanks to our hard work and good decisions, everyone cooperates, thrives and humanity is saved!
+Humanity is saved!

 Let's have a parade!

 CHOICE28:
 Name: Both
-Thanks to our hard work and good decisions, everyone cooperates, thrives and humanity is saved!
+Humanity is saved!

 This deserves a big celebration--let's go nuts and have a party AND a parade!

 CHOICE21:
 Name: Keep pretending.